Learning Manifold Patch-Based Representations of Man-Made Shapes: Experimental Results

 \subsection{Comparisons}

-In Figure~\ref{fig:comparisons-sketch}, we compare our method to the sketch-based 3D reconstruction methods of \citet{Lun2017} and \citet{Delanoy2018}.
-Our comparisons are generated using the species of input used to train these two methods, rather than attempting to re-train their models for our input.
-Moreover, both of these methods perform 3D reconstruction from \emph{multiple} sketches, while we are able to produce similar results from a single sketch.

-Although we train on a different dataset, the visual quality and fidelity of our predictions is comparable to the output of \cite{Lun2017} and \cite{Delanoy2018}.
-Moreover, our method offers some distinct advantages.
-In particular, we output a 3D representation that sparsely captures smooth and sharp features, independent of resolution.
-In contrast, \citet{Delanoy2018} produce a $64^3$ voxel grid---a dense representation at a fixed resolution, which cannot be edited directly and offers no topological guarantees.
-In Figure~\ref{fig:comparisons-delanoy}, we show results of their system evaluated on contours from our dataset.
-These inputs were not processed with the pencil sketch model, to more closely resemble the data used to train their system.
-We show their results (orange) on two inputs alongside our results (green).
-These results largely demonstrate that our task of reconstructing single-viewpoint sketches with a prior on class (airplane) rather than geometric structure (cylinders and cuboids) is misaligned with theirs: Since our training data is not well-approximated by CSG models, their method is unable to extract meaningful output.
+In Fig.~\ref{fig:comparisons}, we compare to the sketch-based reconstruction methods of \citet{Delanoy2018} (a) and \citet{Lun2017} (c).
+Although we use the same species of input used to train these methods rather than attempting to re-train their models on our data, the visual quality of our predictions is comparable to theirs.
+Moreover, our output representation sparsely captures smooth and sharp features, independent of resolution.
+In contrast, \citet{Delanoy2018} produce a $64^3$ voxel grid---a dense, fixed-resolution representation, which cannot be edited directly and offers no topological guarantees.
+In Fig.~\ref{fig:comparisons}b, we evaluate their system on contours from our dataset, demonstrating that our task of reconstruction with a prior on class (airplane) rather than structure (cylinders and cuboids) is misaligned with theirs: Since our data is not well-approximated by CSG models, their method cannot extract meaningful output.

-Although the method of \citet{Lun2017} ultimately produces a mesh, it is only after a computationally expensive post-processing and fine-tuning procedure, since a forward pass through their network returns a labeled point cloud from which the mesh is extracted.
-Our method directly outputs the parameters for surface patches with no further optimization or post-processing.
-Additionally, the final mesh from their technique contains more components (triangles) than our output representation (patches), making it less useful for editing.
-Finally, their fine-tuning approach is fundamentally incompatible with the goal of parsing human-drawn sketches, since they rely on propagating changes to the 3D mesh back to the raster image.
-The inherent ambiguity and noise of our input precludes this procedure.
+Although \citet{Lun2017} ultimately produce a mesh, they perform a computationally expensive post-processing procedure, since their forward pass returns a labeled point cloud.
+Our method directly outputs the parameters for surface patches with no further optimization.
+Additionally, their final mesh contains more components (triangles) than our output (patches), making it less useful for editing.